FAQ

 What is the interview format?

-A semi-formal, approximately one-hour conversation with at least three senior practitioners from the Registration Panel, one acting as Chair.
+A semi-formal, approximately one-hour conversation with at least three senior practitioners from the registration panel, one acting as Chair.
 You may reference your portfolio and workbook during the interview.

-What does the Panel assess?
+What does the panel assess?

-Professional practice competencies, ethics and the Code of Conduct, understanding of New Zealand’s legal and social context, including planning frameworks, construction contracts and related matters, and your commitment to CPD.
-Reciprocity interviews focus strongly on New Zealand practice.
+Professional practice competencies, ethics and the Code of Conduct, understanding of Aotearoa New Zealand’s legal and social context, including planning frameworks, construction contracts and related matters, and your commitment to CPD.
+Reciprocity interviews focus strongly on Aotearoa New Zealand practice.

 When are interviews held and what are the deadlines?